How many of these behaviours do you find yourself repeating?

 5. Closing down your body expression

-Astrid Longhurst is a life & body confidence expert, coach and author of 'Romancing your body: How to fall deeply, passionately and wildly in love with your body and your life!'
+Astrid Longhurst is a life and body confidence expert, coach and author of 'Romancing your body: How to fall deeply, passionately and wildly in love with your body and your life!'